cloudmesh-community/sp20-516-255/datacenter.md

 ## E.Datacenter.8: CenturyLink data center outages

-In January,2019 CenturyLink cloud communications network  had outages across US and blocked access to 911 emergency services.
+In Dec,2018 CenturyLink cloud communications network  had outages across US.
+The subscribers across US were blocked access to 911 emergency services.
+The outage also impacted voice, IP and transport services, and Company's ability to troubleshoot the issue.
 This was caused by a faulty network management card in a data center.
+The outage lasted for approximately 37 hours.